JRCSTU/CO2MPAS-TA/doc/glossary.rst

 ====
 .. glossary::
     dice report sheet
-        A sheet in the output file containing non-confidential results of the simulation to be communicated to supervision bodies through a `timestamp server`. dice report
+        A sheet in the output excel-file containing non-confidential results of the simulation to be communicated to supervision bodies through a `timestamp server`.

+    dice report
-        Contains the information from the dice report sheet and the PGP signature, signed with the electronic key of the user.
+        Contains the information from the dice report sheet, signed with the electronic key of the user (TS) running the type-approval.

     stamp response
-        The response from the Timestamp Server.
+        The response from the Timestamp email-server.

     decision report
-        In CO2MPAS versions v1.7.x or later, the `co2dice project trecv/tparse` commands generate
+        Since |co2mpas| v1.7.x, the ``co2dice project tparse/trecv`` commands
-        another type of report, the `decision-report`, that is also signed with your secret-key, and which contains ``HASH-2`` at the top. dice email
+        generate this new type of report, also signed with a `TS` secret-key, containing the final `HASH-2`.

+    HASH-2
+        The cryptographic `hash` unequivocally identifying a completed type-aproval, produced and signed by the `TS`, and send to the `TAA`.

+    dice email
     dice request email
         The actual email sent to be timestamped (roughly derived from Input + output files)::